eead-csic-compbio/allopolyploids/README.md

 ## 4) Trees and MSA with topology-labelled allopolyploid sequences

-In this step we must not label allopolyploid sequences with some pre-defined code according to their position with respect to the diploid backbone.
+In this step we'll label allopolyploid sequences with some pre-defined code according to their position with respect to the diploid backbone.
 We'll do that with [scripts/_check_lineages_polyploids_ABCDEFGHI.pl](./scripts/_check_lineages_polyploids_ABCDEFGHI.pl), which has several parameters defined therein:

 ```
 my @diploids = qw( Osat Hvul Bsta Bdis Barb Bpin Bsyl ); # expects one seq per species and tree